⚡ Key Facts

 🎒 Packing Tips

-Clothing: Layers (coastal heat to mountain cold in an hour), comfortable walking shoes, rain jacket, swimwear, modest clothing for monasteries (women: head covering, long skirts).
-Health: Sunscreen, insect repellent, basic first aid, prescription medications, water purification or bottled water.
+Clothing: Layers (coastal heat to mountain cold within hours), comfortable walking shoes, rain jacket, swimwear for the Black Sea, modest clothing for monasteries (women: covered shoulders, long skirts).
+Health: Sunscreen, insect repellent, basic first aid, prescription medications.
+European Health Insurance Card valid for EU citizens.

 21